Scandinavia--Denmark, Norway, Sweden, Iceland, and Finland--is blessed with five distinct, yet related, cultures.

 In Denmark the cook will boil a goose in clear, fresh water with a little thyme, and serve it in moist, thick slices with sharp mustard, dark sour rye bread and yellow pea soup containing leeks, carrots, parsnips, onions, celery root and potatoes-and it will be washed down with fiery gulps of ice-cold aquavit and foaming beer.
 In Sweden a "burst" goose will be boiled and served hot with a crisply frozen whipped-cream sauce, in which there is a sting of horse-radish.

 The Danes often use duck as a less expensive substitute for goose.
 After pickling, it can also be cooked with celery root, carrots and the green blades of a leek.
-The duck is served cut into pieces, with separately boiled leeks and ss carrots, green peas, spinach, parsley potatoes, melted butter and-to spark :o and tie all these various flavors together-the frozen horse-radish whipped cream sauce.
+The duck is served cut into pieces, with separately boiled leeks and carrots, green peas, spinach, parsley potatoes, melted butter and to add spark, tying all these various flavors together, add frozen horseradish whipped cream sauce.

 When salt was in short supply or too expensive to buy, people had to resort to other methods of preserving perishable food, some of them very odd indeed.
 Often they stored meat and butter in whey; the Vikings did this and the Icelanders still do when preparing one of their national dishes singed sheep's head.
 On other occasions, in a primitive attempt at refrigeration, they buried fish in the ground or left it hidden in clefts in the rocks.